shreevathsa06/100-days-of-code/log.md

 **Today's Progress**: I continued my streak of problem-solving by completing two more LeetCode questions focused on sorting algorithms.
 I also officially started my **Habit Tracker project**, building out the basic UI using HTML and CSS.
 I'm finding that styling is still a challenge for me, but I'm making progress.
 A significant step today was using AI to help me debug and understand my CSS, which proved to be a very helpful learning tool.
 I also took some time to review and practice my **Vim commands** to improve my efficiency in the terminal.

 **Thoughts**: The front-end is definitely a weak point for me right now.
 It's frustrating to struggle with styling, but it's also a great motivator to keep learning and practicing.
 The experience today taught me that asking for help (even from an AI) and understanding every line of code is a crucial part of the learning process.
 I'm determined to get better at understanding and applying front-end rules.
 Revisiting Vim commands was a good reminder that consistent practice on foundational skills is always valuable.

+### Day 13: September 24, Wednesday

+**Today's Progress**: I continued my streak of problem-solving by completing three more LeetCode questions.
+The primary focus of my day was on my habit tracker project, where I started building the core JavaScript logic.
+I worked on implementing the functionality that will handle adding, tracking, and displaying user habits, moving beyond just the static UI.

+**Thoughts**: Transitioning from the styling of the UI to the logical backend of the project has been an exciting and challenging step.
+It's incredibly satisfying to see the functionality take shape and know that my code is making the application work.
+This phase of the project is a great way to apply the JavaScript concepts I've been learning.